 Putting a physician in the triage area along-side a nurse certainly expedites the process, but I have to question a system that allocates equal personnel to seeing toothaches, colds, and chronic back pain as is devoted to caring for strokes, heart attacks, and sepsis.
 The goal of emergency medicine is not to see how many non-emergent cases I can cram through the system, but rather to see those with life-and-limb threatening emergencies quickly, compassionately, and competently.
 To use an analogy, working in triage as a residency trained, board-certified, emergency physician is like being a classically trained chef stuck behind the grill at McDonald’s.
 There’s a lot of ground chuck, and not much filet.

 During a recent triage shift, I evaluated a 43-year-old man with asthma.
 He’d been to our ER a week earlier and had received inhalation treatments and steroids for wheezing.
 I quickly reviewed the chart; nothing seemed amiss.
 He’d been discharged with prescriptions for an inhaler and a course of outpatient steroids in addition to referrals for follow up.
 Routine treatment for a routine problem.
 No labs.
 No x-rays.
-Unfortunately, he had never purchased the prescriptions and hadn’t followed up with the clinic, so of course he wasn’t better!
-His presentation was entirely typical for the sort of folks I see all day when working in triage: self-destructive, non-compliant, and seemingly possessed with an endless capacity for bad lifestyle choices.
+Unfortunately, he had never purchased the prescriptions and hadn’t followed up with the clinic.
+No surprise–he wasn’t better.
+His presentation was entirely typical for the sort of folks I see when working in triage: self-destructive, non-compliant, and seemingly possessed with an endless capacity for bad lifestyle choices.

 The only thing out of the ordinary in the tests that I ordered was a D-dimer blood test, a sensitive but non-specific screening tool for clots, meaning that it has few false negatives (wherein the test is negative but the patient actually has a clot), but lots of false positives (wherein the test result is elevated but the patient doesn’t actually have a clot—or at least not one in the lung).
 There is an inverse relationship between sensitivity and specificity.
 Pick a low cutoff for what constitutes “normal,” and the test will miss very few people with the disease but at the expense of working up lots of folks who don’t have it.
 In this case, I ordered the D-dimer to screen for a pulmonary embolus, a potentially life-threatening problem wherein a clot formed elsewhere in the body dislodges and then travels downstream through the heart before lodging in the lung.
 Moderate to large clots limit both the lung’s ability to take up oxygen and off-load carbon dioxide, and the heart’s ability to pump blood.
 Massive clots completely occluding the pulmonary artery are rapidly fatal.
 Chest x-rays may contain clues that a patient has an embolus, but to confirm the diagnosis requires a CT angiogram of the chest.
 The problem with using the D-dimer test to determine whether or not to order the scan lies in the fact that there are a lot of false positives associated with the screening test, meaning that a lot of people without the disease will wind up getting an expensive test and being exposed to a lot of radiation.